ogcio/building-blocks-sdk/README.md

 });
 ```

-This snippet creates the SDK with configuration for the upload API building block.
+This snippet above creates an SDK for the upload API building block.
 The SDK accepts a configuration for each building block API.

 At the present time available building blocks are: